opendata-swiss/ogd-handbook-site/content/pages/index.md

 ![A top-down visual of the OGD Handbook](images/splash-2015-11-04.png)

-To get started, click on an area of interest above or in the [index overview](handbook/Index), or start with [an overview](handbook/Home).
+To get started, click on an area of interest above for an introduction to a topic of your choice, look in the [table of contents](handbook/contents), or start with [an overview](handbook/Home).

 <center style="margin-bottom:2em">
 	<a class="btn btn-primary btn-large" href="handbook/Home.html">Start reading »</a>